Drunken Tai Chi

 Drunken Tai Chi is a 1984 Hong Kong martial arts action film directed by Yuen Woo-ping.
 It is notable for being the acting debut of Donnie Yen, who had previously performed as a stuntman.
 The film showcases Yen's martial arts skills as well as his b-boying abilities, including a scene in which Yen performs a moonwalk.

 Plot

-A spoiled young man who is on the run from a ruthless killer finds accommodation with a puppeteer and his heavy-set wife.
-Both of them are masters of the art of tai chi, the only style of martial arts that can defeat the killer.
+A spoiled young man is on the run from a ruthless killer, who is tasked to kill him, his brother, and his father.
+Donnie Yen's character finds accommodation with a puppeteer and his heavy-set wife, who teach him the art of tai chi, the only style of martial arts that can defeat the killer.